HTTP integration scripting

 You can now edit the script directly in the Scripting text editor or update the script by importing the script file again.

-- You can view the scripted synchronization as data endpoints in the Data loading and Service actions screens.
+- You can view the scripted synchronization as data endpoints in the Data loading, Service actions, and Webhook screens.

 You can view the table defined by the script in the tables page.